clinta/clinta.github.io/_posts/2015-09-24-random-local-passwords.md

 $ git clone git@gitserver:/passdb
 ```

 Now you are ready to start generating passwords.
 Here's how it will work.
 A pillar will be defined with a jinja template which calls this extension module.
 When the salt master compiles the pillar it will run the extension module.
-The extensino module checks for the existence of a meta file which holds the unix password hash as well as a sha256 of the .gpg file which contains the encrypted plaintext password.
+The extension module checks for the existence of a meta file which holds the unix password hash as well as a sha256 of the .gpg file which contains the encrypted plaintext password.
 If the meta file does not exist, or the .gpg file doesn't exist, or the sha256 in the meta file doesn't match the .gpg file, it calls pass to generate a new password and writes the unix hash of this password and the sha256 of the new .gpg file to the meta file.
 It then returns the unix hash which is the value of the pillar.
 If the meta file does exist, and matches the .gpg file, the unix hash from the meta file is returned for the value of the pillar.

 Create your pillar template: